Chronographer: Picture of Nations (1835)

 Willard continued to develop her graphics as a means of placing historical events in geographic context and her publishers encouraged her as a means of differentiating her textbooks from others in a now-crowded market.
 She created a class of graphics which she described as "chronographers", a depiction of historical events in a chronology with a geographic, though not strictly topographic, context.
 She believed that information presented visually was more readily memorized than that presented in text.

 Willard's first chronographer was Picture of Nations, published in her 1835 Universal History.
 Willard also referred to the chart as a "map of time".
 The Picture of Nations attempted to depict all of human history on a single chart.
-It showed individual civilisations as streams running from biblical creation, which she dates to 4004 BC in accordance with the Ussher chronology, to the date of publication.
-The civilisations are not arranged according to strict geographical position but in accordance with their relationships to one another.
-Some, like China, are separated with thick black lines from other civilisations in an attempt to show their isolation.
-The width of the streams varies in an attempt to show the rise and fall of civilisations, in what she called the "ancestry of nations".
+It showed individual civilizations as streams running from biblical creation, which she dates to 4004 BC in accordance with the Ussher chronology, to the date of publication.
+The civilizations are not arranged according to strict geographical position, but in accordance with their relationships to one another.
+Some, like China, are separated with thick black lines from other civilizations in an attempt to show their isolation.
+The widths of the streams vary in an attempt to show the rise and fall of civilizations, in what she called the "ancestry of nations".

 The birth of Christ is shown as a bright star and marks the boundary between her ancient world and the Middle Ages.
 She marks the start of modern history with the 1492 landing of Christopher Columbus in the Americas.
-The emergence of the United States, which is given one of the broadest widths of any civilisation at the bottom of the chart, is depicted as the culmination of human progress.
+The emergence of the United States, which is given one of the broadest widths of any civilization at the bottom of the chart, is depicted as the culmination of human progress.

 The chronographer shows time as pyramidal in shape, narrow in the distant past and broader in the modern period.
 Willard explained this as an attempt to show how the importance of events diminishes with time passed.
 The broader base allows her to show more detail of the periods of more relevance to contemporary students.
-All of the leaders of the principal modern nations are shown while only a few of the most important persons of the ancient period are included.
+All of the leaders of the principal modern nations are shown, while only a few of the most important persons of the ancient period are included.
 Such an arrangement also allowed Willard to convey the sense that the passage of time had accelerated with the technological advancements following the industrial revolution, an aspect she found lacking in traditional linear timelines.